 5. Nino Niederreiter – New York Islanders

-By the start of the 2013 offseason, it was clear that something had to give between Niederreiter and New York.
-Before free agency kicked off, he was sent to the Minnesota Wild for Cal Clutterbuck and a 2013 third-round draft selection.
+At the start of the 2013 offseason, it was clear that something had to give between Niederreiter and New York.
+Before free agency kicked off, he was dealt to the Minnesota Wild for Cal Clutterbuck and a 2013 third-round draft selection.

-At the 2019 trade deadline, the Wild decided to move on from Niederreiter, who was sent to the Carolina Hurricanes for Victor Rask.
+At the 2019 trade deadline, the Wild moved on from Niederreiter, who was sent to the Carolina Hurricanes for Victor Rask.
 He immediately made an impact in Carolina, posting 14 goals and 30 points in 39 games along with four points in the playoffs.
-While the 2019-20 season has been less productive for him, all signs point to a bright future for him with the Hurricanes.
+After having another strong season in 2020-21, he has appeared to find his perfect role within the Hurricanes organization.

 6. Brett Connolly – Tampa Bay Lightning